honnnei/trippy-travel-app/README.md

 - Sqlite3

 ## Testing

 ### Frontend - 55% coverage
 - Enzyme
 - Jest

+#### How to run tests and get coverage?
+- pull the repo
+- checkout into test-branch
+- install all the dependencies (see above - installation)
+- go into frontend/src/
+- npm test -- --coverage --watchAll=false - runs all the tests and displays coverage

 ### Backend - 60% coverage
 - Unittest
 - Nose 2

+#### How to run tests and get coverage?
+- to into either branch
+- install dependencies
+- go into frontend/api/tests
+- run nose2

 ## Challenges
 - Authentication for signing up and logging in